itayb1/itayb1.github.io/_posts/2018-11-02-got_2_learn_libc_picoctf_2018.md

 Basically, we only need an libc address of one function.
 As I mentioned earlier there is a possibility  we have an ASLR protection on the remote server so the address of `system` is different each time, but the difference between the address of another libc function (`puts` for example) and the address of `system` is always the same - offsets don't change.

-Since we have access to libc in the path `lib/i386-linux-gnu/libc.so.6`we can use `readelf` to get the offset of puts from the `libc base address` and than adding to that address the offset of `system` which will give us the long-awaited address of `system`.
+Since we have access to libc in the path `lib/i386-linux-gnu/libc.so.6`we can use `readelf` to get the offset of `puts` and calculating the `libc base address`, and then adding to that address the offset of `system` which will give us the long-awaited address of `system`.
 So `readelf -s lib/i386-linux-gnu/libc.so.6 | grep puts` gave us the offset `0x5f140`, and `readelf -s lib/i386-linux-gnu/libc.so.6 | grep system` gave us the offset `0x3a940`.

 # The script